Are you looking for a safe, natural, and alternative way to ease your pain and discomfort? Have you tried everything and

 Guan Physical Therapy and Acupuncture Gainesville, FL - Further Information

-If you are struggling with knee, neck, back pain or other type of pain or even depression or anxiety, wait no longer and visit our Acupuncture Clinic in Gainesville today!
+If you are struggling with knee, neck, back pain or other type of pain or even depression or anxiety, wait no longer and visit our Acupuncture Clinic in the Gainesville area today!
 The special techniques we use have been developed over five generations and are widely publicized in Chinese medical books.
 We are here to help!
 We also offer Physical Therapy and Chinese Herbal Medicine.
 For more information or inquiries, call us at (352) 353-0288